Opportunities for Talent Development (OTD)

 The fee may be paid in two installments (for example, in addition to the $50 deposit, $275 paid in August & $275 in January).
 Please arrange a payment plan with our staff.

-Each first year OTD student applicant must submit an application, interest form, current report card grades, brief teacher recommendation form, and at least three of the four items listed below:
+Each first year OTD student applicant must submit an application, interest form, current report card grades, brief teacher recommendation form, and at least two of the three items listed below:

 - Letter of nomination (from self, parent, teacher or counselor)